mark-akturatech/archon-c64/INTERESTING.md

   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB, AE, FE, EE, WE 09, 0A, 05, 0F, 08, 0F, 0C, 05, 06, 0A, 08, 0E, 0A, 11, 08, 05, 0C, 0A, 11, 0E
   ```
-  The addresses can be modifed however values above $11 can cause display issues.
+  The addresses can be modified however values above $11 can cause display issues.
 - The damage caused by each icon is shown below (address `$8A9F`):
   ```
   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB, AE, FE, EE, WE 07, 0A, 05, 0A, 07, 06, 02, 05, 09, 08, 04, 0A, 00, 0B, 01, 05, 05, 09, 09, 06
   ```
   $00 is for shapeshifter as it inherits opponent damage.
-  The addresses can be modifed without issue up to $FF.
+  The addresses can be modified without issue up to $FF.
 - The speed of an icon's projectile is shown below (address `$8A8B`):
   ```
   UC, WZ, AR, GM, VK, DJ, PH, KN, BK, SR, MC, TL, SS, DG, BS, GB, AE, FE, EE, WE